 - The fit of clothes (tighter-fitting clothes are less hazardous)

-If you have been injured because of a negligent or penny-pinching company’s actions, we can help you to seek the financial compensation that you are due.
+If you have been injured because of a negligent or penny-pinching company’s actions caused you to be wearing or in possession of clothing that caused burn injuries or property damage, we can help you to seek the financial compensation that you are due.
 Contact the Des Moines product liability lawyers of LaMarca Law Group, P.C. at (515) 225-2600.